vshubinin/basic_jobs/README.md

  org.basic.jobs.server.JobServer

-If you are on windows, use the following command:
+If you are on windows, use the following command

 java -cp "drivers/h2/*;lib/server/*"